 That evening I put my ice cubes, fruit and my fake Pimms (Aldi’s Austin’s Summer Punch) and lemonade into the jug, hoping I had made the right choice.
 I placed a straw in the glass and took a sip……I liked it!
 RESULT.

-The following week, at a moments notice I was told the family were coming around mine and we were having a takeaway.
+The following week, at a moments notice I was told the family was coming around mine and we were having a takeaway.
 Here was my chance to do a test, I prepared my jug of punch, to my liking.
 Sitting on the kitchen side was a bottle of used Pimms but I had made the punch using Aldi’s Austin Summer punch.
-To the unsuspecting eye one would assume it was Pimms as no other bottle was to be seen.
+To the unsuspecting eye, one would assume it was Pimms as no other bottle was to be seen.

-As they entered my kitchen I offered a glass of the ready made punch.
-“Yes please I do like a Pimms” came the replies.
+As they entered my kitchen I offered a glass of the ready-made punch.
+“Yes please, I do like a Pimms” came the replies.
 It was quite a warm day, it was going down a treat.
 They had no idea that it wasn’t the real thing.
 At the time I didn’t want to say as I wanted to see if it was noticeable.
 That evening the jug of Summer punch went down well with no complaints only compliments.

 I would say if you are drinking these two drinks straight (which no one does) the difference is there, Pimms is stronger.
 However once mixed with your fruits, mint leaves and cold lemonade I find it very hard to notice.
 Pimms is also has a stronger percentage of alcohol at 25% Aldi’s Austins Summer punch is 17.5%

 I now am converted to Aldi’s Austin Summer Punch which not only tastes great but saves on average £9 a bottle!
 Fantastic saving

 Its also so versatile you can mix the drink to suit you.
 Soon, I’ll be trying it with pomegranate juice instead of lemonade.